daattali/beautiful-jekyll/_posts/2022-06-19-contestant-BOL1.md

 After that mail I couldn't code, it was impossible for me to concentrate, or to even try and learn algorithms.<br/>
 ___I was completely broken.___

+# 2016

 I asked the national coordinator to take me out of the international team, as I didn't feel like competing again, I just wanted to rest for a while.

 ___I didn't participate in CIIC that year___, I watched one of my best friends doing some amazing work in IOI 2016, really something amazing.

-My programming teacher in my school asked me if I was going to compete again that year, and I wasn't sure, maybe to travel with my friends to the nationals.
+My programming teacher in my school asked me if I was going to compete again that year, and I wasn't sure, maybe I could compete only to travel with my friends to the nationals...

 That will be the final part of this story, which will obviously come out, in about a week.

-Thanks for reading, and I really hope you learnt something from my failures.
+Thanks for reading, and I really hope you learnt something from my failures. <br/>
 Have a great week, drink some tea and maybe listen to [Airbag](https://youtu.be/-5O2-s32IQk), they are really something else!

 ___Sin dedicatoria esta semana, o que se yo, a Mafalda, por no comerse la sopa!___